Plants and trees and flowers Page 1 of 2

 But in some sense the tree would have to have known before it itself existed that there was now available at some point millions of years ago , air with carbon in it that it could use to become a physical wooden tree.
 That in simplicity , we could say , is two phenomenas.
 That is , the air with carbon in it and a tree.
 Would evolution have a role in either.

-So from there , trees surely didn’t have to fathom it all out by relying on something like our evolution idea.
+So from there , to exist , trees surely didn’t have to fathom it all out by relying on something like our evolution idea.
 Compare it to like some human structural engineer putting a garden fence into the ground that can stay standing up in all sorts of weather.
 Imagine the mathematics to have a root system that even if it knew what soil was and how heavy soil was , it would have to come up with the exact tanglyness to support itself.
 Stand next to a tree and you can feel the enormity of its strength.
 It could perhaps support the weight of two trees.
 Once again though in the main , our conjecture of random mutations and natural selection seems futile to explain the existence and success of trees.
 It just seems like the tree is ensured to have the ability to support itself.

-If when we look at trees we might try to imagine how they evolved since they at one time did not exist.
+When we look at trees we might try to imagine how they evolved since they at one time did not exist.
 If we used random mutations and natural selection to explain them then there would have been a time when the trees had reached a certain height and because of their weight some would have toppled over.
-Then natural selection would allow the trees that didn’t topple over to go on and produce more trees that didn’t fall down.
+Then natural selection would allow the trees that didn’t topple over to go on and produce more trees that didn’t fall over.
 There would have been a point at which a tree could grow no taller.
 Different types of trees seem to know how far down their roots can go down in the soil that they are in to be able to take water and nutrients all the way up the trunk.
 That is a process.
 So as well as having a process and arranging the leaves to soak up the sunlight and a million other things, we surely cannot be satisfied that random mutations and natural selection is responsible for any of that.

 This newly emerging maple tree has an arrangement of equally spaced branches and leaves.
-Again surely natural selection has nothing to do with that spacing.
+Again , surely natural selection has nothing to do with that spacing.
 Those branches each go in opposite directions to the branches above or below .Hard to think how evolution theory explains that spacing and it’s eventual hundred feet height.
 Since this picture it has grown lots of other branches in between the lowest and highest ones.

 Just on the whole tree , you’d firstly have to have the unphysical phenomena of a tree.
 Why then would the physical tree that comes about need evolution when the tree has come about because of the unphysical phenomena of itself.
 Take just the leaves.
 The leaves that are on the tree take the carbon from the air.
 It’s hard to think that the leaves were brought about by evolution.
 It would follow that evolution doesn’t make leaves and that evolution also doesn’t make the tree trunk and evolution also doesn’t make the roots either.
 Our evolution theory is about natural selection acting on random mutations in the physical tree , but somehow that conjecture leaves in our thoughts that the tree came from something less evolved than it is today.

 Back on just the trees supporting themselves though.
 It might though be more of a balancing act for them to be supported.
-If the bottom of the main trunk is bearing down on the soil and that soil takes most of the weight then any tilt in the tree is pressing down on the roots that stops it moving left or right , very much like a tightrope walker trapeze artist walking on a piece of rope.
+If the bottom of the main trunk is bearing down on the soil and that soil takes most of the weight , then any tilt in the tree is pressing down on the roots that stops it moving left or right , very much like a tightrope walker trapeze artist walking on a piece of rope.
 But not quite.

 It’s a wonder how say in a forest all the trees seem to get on with each other.
 They can be very close to each other.
 Their roots must mingle or move around each others roots.
-There is of course some distance between those trees.
-Reminds me of the birds you see on the top of those high street lights where they have a six foot arms out structure at the top with the lights on either side.
+There is of course some distance between the trees.
+It’s a bit like the birds you see on the top of those high street lights where they have a six foot arms out structure at the top with the lights on either side.
 The birds are always evenly spaced.
 Then when another bird joins them one of the other birds flies away.
 They are obviously spaced out that way to be able to fly away and not knock into each other on take off.
-Obviously with the trees though they are subjected by space and and those that do manage to grow , grow to a whole.
-So even in a dense forest they become a whole tree even if their branches mingle a bit with other trees.

 Next page